 Host Continual Learning Days

 Most industries are always growing and changing with new tactics being developed for pushing the industry forward.
 Offering continual learning days or lunch-and-learns can be a great way for your employees to learn new skills and take a break from their normal workday.
 Bringing in outside speakers can make the experience fun and interesting compared to a company leader just giving a presentation.
-Outside speakers can also discuss different skill sets your employees may be looking to grow into which can provide benefits for your company in the future.
+Outside speakers can also discuss different skill sets your employees may be looking to grow into.
+These new skillsets can do double good by providing benefits for your company in the future.

 Promote Employee Hobbies and Clubs

 Employees often share similar interests and have frequent discussions about their lives outside of the workplace.
 Try building on these similarities by promoting their hobbies within the office.
 This can be done by hosting a DND night, a company-sponsored cooking class, or providing a meeting spot for their book club.
 These types of events can also provide great opportunities for new employees to feel more immersed in team culture and build connections with their coworkers.

 Family-friendly environments are often very important to employees who are parents or have spouses.
 The workplace should be understanding of these relationships and work towards ways of incorporating them into team events and outings.
 Try holding celebrations at work for families including trick or treating, carving pumpkins, or holding tailgate parties in the parking lot before a football game.
 Family fun events can help facilitate a healthy work/life balance.